-The LMS platforms I worked on most were life-expired by the time I joined their New Features teams.
-They survived on the strengths of their excellent "back-end" engineering and data handling.
+The client LMS platforms were life-expired when I joined their New Features teams.
+They had survived on their excellent "back-end" engineering and data handling.
 Successors struggled to provide the same utility straight out of the box.

-During my tenure, the ThinkCentral LMS was accessed by over 1,000,000 unique users each day.
-The majority are in the USA, but analytics indicate a distribution across the World.
+The ThinkCentral LMS was accessed by over 1,000,000 unique users each day.
+The majority of customers were in the USA, and analytics indicated a wide distribution across the World, too.

-Both legacy platforms suffered decaying 2000's HTML architectures: table layouts, in-line presentation attributes, incoherent form elements, flows based on the task rather than the users' needs, etc. I was able to uplift ThinkCentral, but Holt McDougal Online understandably was off limits.
+The legacy platforms suffered a decaying 2000's HTML architecture including table layouts, in-line presentation attributes, incoherent form elements, and task flows based on data and not the users' needs.

 - An 80% architectural overhaul of 14 topic areas across 4 user types and over 250 individual and dynamic platform pages to use external cascading style sheets (CSS).